mike-ward/mike-ward.github.io/_posts/2011-02-02-force-jquery-1-5-to-always-allow-cross-site-scripting.md

 ---
 layout: post
-title:  Force jQuery 1.5 to always allow cross-site scripting
+title: 'Force jQuery 1.5 to always allow cross-site scripting'
 ---
 [jQuery 1.5](http://jquery.com) has just been released and there’s lots of new goodness.
 Perhaps the most significant change is the new pluggable [Ajax](http://en.wikipedia.org/wiki/Ajax_(programming)) module.
 However, when I added jQuery 1.5 to my [tweetz](/tweetz) sidebar gadget, it no longer worked.
 Stranger still was the Ajax error message: “No Transport”.
 What did that mean?